Grant-Nelson/PatiteParserDart/lib/src/Calculator/Calculator.md

     If both numbers are integers then a truncated integer is returned.
 - `&`: This is a binary operator between two integers or two booleans for bitwise AND-ing the values.
 - `|`: This is a binary operator between two integers or two booleans for bitwise OR-ing the values.
-- `^`: This is a binary operator between two reals for getting the power of the left raised to the right.
+- `**`: This is a binary operator between two reals for getting the power of the left raised to the right.
-    If between two integers or two booleans for bitwise XOR-ing the values.
+- `^`: This is a binary operator between two integers or two booleans for bitwise XOR-ing the values.
 - `~`: This is an unary operator for an integer to bitwise NOT the value.
 - `!`: This is an unary operator for a boolean to NOT the value.